 For Those Involved in Cycling Accident, Skilled Legal Counsel May be a Key

 Have you or a family member been involved in a bicycle accident?
 The E. Stewart Jones Hacker Murphy law firm has the experience and resources to help you recover the damages that you may deserve.
 We are one of the most highly respected law firms in upstate New York and the capital district.
-With offices in Albany, Troy, Saratoga Springs, and Latham, we have been representing clients for more than 100 years.
+With offices in Albany, Troy, Saratoga Springs, and Schenectady, we have been representing clients for more than 100 years.
 Make the right call.
 Call us now at (518) 274–5820 or complete the online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, 7 days a week, 365 days a year – even on holidays.